dentarg/auth0-blog/_posts/2017-05-03-the-ultimate-guide-to-deploying-php-applications.markdown

 You can always use the Cloud Foundry tool to check out a lot of things such as logs, environment variables like so:

-- `cf logs --recent yourapp` - Shows the logs of your apps
+- `cf logs --recent yourapp` - Shows the logs of your apps.
-- `cf env yourapp` - Shows the environment variables associated with your app
+- `cf env yourapp` - Shows the environment variables associated with your app.
-- `cf marketplace` - Shows all the services that Bluemix has to offer
+- `cf marketplace` - Shows all the services that Bluemix has to offer.

 IBM Bluemix also offers [Redis Cloud](https://console.ng.bluemix.net/catalog/services/redis-cloud), a fully-managed cloud service for hosting and running your Redis dataset in BlueMix in a highly-available and scalable manner.

 IBM Bluemix provides the [**Workload Scheduler**](https://console.ng.bluemix.net/catalog/services/workload-scheduler) service.
 This service allows you to integrate your application with the capability to schedule workflows.
 Far beyond Cron, exploit job scheduling within and outside Bluemix.
 Easily create workflows in your application to run on a regular basis, at a specific time, on event basis (for example, when a file is deleted or updated), according to your needs.
-You can either use the *Workload Scheduler User Interface or use the APIs.
+You can either use the *Workload Scheduler User Interface* or use the APIs.

 Get started with [Scheduling Jobs here](https://console.ng.bluemix.net/docs/services/WorkloadScheduler/index.html).